Español

 Side effects of chemo

 There are ways to treat most chemo side effects.
-If you have side effects, talk to your cancer care team so they can help.
+If you have side effects, tell your cancer care team so they can help.

 If you'd like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital conducts clinical trials.
 See Clinical Trials to learn more.

 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
+Still, they can have downsides, too.
 If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

-You’ll be glad when treatment is over.
-For years after treatment ends, you will see your cancer doctor.
-Be sure to go to all of these follow-up visits.
-You will have exams, blood tests, and maybe other tests to see if the cancer has come back.
+In some people, Merkel cell carcinoma might be removed or destroyed, but in others it might not go away completely.
+In either case, you will still need to see your cancer doctor.
+Be sure to go to all of your follow-up visits.
+You will have exams and tests to see if the cancer has come back.

 At first, your visits may be every 3 to 6 months.
 Then, the longer you’re cancer-free, the less often the visits are needed.
-After 3 years, they may be done once or twice a year.
+After a few years, they may be done once or twice a year.

 You can’t change the fact that you have cancer.
 What you can change is how you live the rest of your life – making healthy choices and feeling as good as you can.